-If you want to learn more about the Society then please come up and see us, although members are often at the track during the week there is always someone there on Saturday afternoons who will be more than willing to talk to you about the society and show you around.
+If you want to learn more about the Society then please come along and visit us, although members are often at the track during the week there is always someone there on Saturday afternoons who will be more than willing to talk to you about the society and show you around.

-If you’d like to join the society then just complete the application form.
+If you’d like to join us then just complete the application form.

 We look forward to seeing you soon......